Albigensian Crusade: Inquisition

-In 1242, Raymond VII launched an unsuccessful rebellion against France.
-He died in 1249, and when Alphonse died in 1271, the County of Toulouse was annexed by the Kingdom of France.
+Raymond died in 1249, and when Alphonse died in 1271, the County of Toulouse was annexed by the Kingdom of France.
 The Inquisition received funding from the French monarchy.
 In the 1290s, King Philip IV, who was in conflict with Pope Boniface VIII, limited its funding and severely restricted its activities.
 However, after visiting southern France in 1303, he became alarmed by the anti-monarchical sentiments of the people in the region, especially in Carcassonne, and decided to remove the restrictions placed on the Inquisition.

 Pope Clement V introduced new rules designed to protect the rights of the accused.
 The Dominican Bernard Gui, Inquisitor of Toulouse from 1308 to 1323, wrote a manual discussing the customs of non-Catholic sects and the methods to be employed by the Inquisitors in combating heresy.
 A large portion of the manual describes the reputed customs of the Cathars, while contrasting them with those of Catholics.
 Gui also describes methods to be used for interrogating accused Cathars.
 He ruled that any person found to have died without confessing his known heresy would have his remains exhumed and burned, while any person known to have been a heretic but not known whether to have confessed or not would have his body unearthed but not burned.
 Under Gui, a final push against Catharism began.
 By 1350, all known remnants of the movement had been extinguished.